-For EBHQ members making fabric postcards for sale at Voices in Cloth 2014, with a special thanks to Sue Mary Fox, whose great experience in making these postcards is documented here.
-(And I hope you have as much fun making these as we did when we all got together to learn the techniques.
-Just make 5; I know you will be hooked.)
+For EBHQ members making fabric postcards for the Voices in Cloth 2016, with a special thanks to Sue Mary Fox, whose great experience in making these postcards is documented here.

-Note: EBHQ will provide the fast-2-fuse and the printed cardstock at monthly meetings and Drop-Ins
+Note: EBHQ will provide the fast-2-fuse and the printed “Postcard” backings at monthly meetings and Drop-Ins.
+E-mail me if you would like me to send you a pdf to make your own postcard backs.

 Step 1–Create Background

-Fuse fabric or a good combination of fabrics to one side of the fast-2-fuse, which measures 4″ x 6″.
+Fuse fabric or a good combination of fabrics to one side of the 4″ x 6″ piece of fast-2-fuse.

-–if you like the fabric combinations, make 3 or 4 of the same
+–if you like the fabric combinations, make 2 or 3 more

 –add any of the following using Wonder Under or light fabric glue : ribbons, flat lace, embroideries, images cut from other fabrics